BlockCarbon/market/whitepaper.md

 **Backpressure** -- A network load management strategy used in Cardano to regulate traffic during periods of saturation.

+**Basho** -- The fourth phase of Cardano development focused on optimization and performance improvements.

+**BECCS (Bioenergy with carbon capture and storage)** -- A carbon removal technique combining biomass energy generation with CO2 capture.

 **Bellman-Ford algorithm** -- A method for computing shortest paths in a weighted graph, capable of handling negative edge weights unlike simpler algorithms.

+**Benchmark** -- A standard against which investment or system performance is measured.

 **BFT (Byzantine fault tolerance)** -- A system's ability to maintain operation even when some nodes fail or exhibit malicious behavior.

 **Bitcoin** -- A peer-to-peer cryptocurrency and payment system using blockchain technology, launched in 2009 under the pseudonym Satoshi Nakamoto.

+**Black swan event** -- An unpredictable event with severe consequences, often rationalized after occurrence.

 **Block** -- A set of validated transactions containing cryptographic links to previous blocks, forming a chain of transaction history.